-Design Specifications – You have been selected to contribute 1 page to a collaborative magazine that produces a rare publication in both a (DIY) – Do it Yourself printed edition and an online digital version.
+Design Specifications – Lets simulate, You have been selected to contribute 1 page to a collaborative magaZINE that produces a rare publication in both a (DIY) Do it Yourself printed edition and an online digital version.

 *Your submission to the publication will creatively communicate an illustration that displays how:

-“How technology and creativity are powerful learning tools for communication, inspiration, digital storytelling and design.”
+“Technology and creativity are powerful tools for fueling communication, inspiration, digital-storytelling and design.”

-You have the creative freedom to produce and generate your contributions with full autonomy as to how you experience or define this statement above, however, your final submissions should display an integrated composition of imagery (use of layers and opacity) along with descriptive verbiage that has been typeset creatively.
+You have the creative freedom to produce and generate your contribution with full autonomy as to how you experience or define this statement above, however, your final submission should display an integrated composition of imagery (use of layers and opacity) along with descriptive verbiage that has been typeset creatively.